top of page

 Although the 10 m/s blob would have greater energy than the other, both would travel at the same velocity (light speed) since neither would have to lug around an electron's mass any longer.

-Since the two blobs would travel at the same velocity regardless of their energy levels, one of the fundamental properties of KE is that the constituent of KE naturally travels at light speed.
+Since the two blobs of different densities would travel at the same velocity, a fundamental property is that the constituent of kinetic energy naturally travels at light speed.

-Perhaps, an analogous account of this would be that the constituent of KE acts similar to the oars on a Viking longship, with the exception that the oars perform a perpetual rowing motion at light speed.
-However, if KE's rowing cycle remains constant at light speed, how can a body experience motion slower than the velocity of light?
+Perhaps, an analogous account of this would be that the constituent of kinetic energy acts similar to the oars on a Viking longship, with the exception that the oars perform a perpetual rowing motion at light speed.
+However, if kinetic energy's rowing cycle remains constant at light speed, how can a body experience motion slower than the velocity of light?

-Motion slower than light may be attained for particles with rest mass due to the interaction of KE’s constituent with the internal binding of the host particle.
-In other words, the host particle's binding force physically inhibits KE's cyclic displacement (rowing action) from reaching its full potential, which reduces the particle's overall motion to be less than light speed.
+Motion slower than light may be attained for particles with rest mass due to the interaction of kinetic energy’s constituent with the internal binding of the host particle.
+In other words, the host particle's binding force physically inhibits kinetic energy's cyclic displacement (rowing action) from reaching its full potential, which reduces the particle's overall motion to be less than light speed.

-Greater KE density in proportion to the internal binding of the host particle results in a higher velocity for the particle.
-However, regardless of the amount of additional energy that may be acquired, the particle will never achieve light speed since some amount of internal binding will always be present which will physically prevent the body from ever reaching the maximum velocity of light.
+Greater kinetic energy density in proportion to the internal binding of the host particle results in a higher velocity for the particle.
+However, regardless of the amount of additional energy that may be acquired, the particle will never achieve light speed since some amount of internal binding will always be present that will physically prevent the particle from ever reaching the maximum velocity of light.

-Another factor that prevents a rest-mass particle from ever reaching light speed is the physical dissolution of the host particle when KE is dense enough to exceed the particle's internal binding limit.
-When enough energy is absorbed by the particle to exceed this limit, the result would be the homogeneous integration of KE and the host particle, which is similar to the state of energy during the early universe (e.g., before particles could form, the combined energy existed in a "liquified matter" state).
+Another factor that prevents a rest-mass particle from ever reaching light speed is the physical dissolution of the host particle when kinetic energy is dense enough to exceed the particle's internal binding limit.
+When enough energy is absorbed by the particle to exceed this limit, the result would be the homogeneous integration of kinetic energy and the host particle, which is similar to the state of energy during the early universe (e.g., before particles could form, the combined energy existed in a liquified matter state).

-Whatever the internal processes that may be involved within a particle to articulate its motion, the fundamental principle of KE is that the constituent of KE always travels at the speed of light.
+However a particle may articulate its motion, a fundamental principle of kinetic energy is that its constituent always travels at the speed of light.

 Faster-Than-Light Motion

-An important significance of KE’s self-propulsion with the ether providing counteraction is that this relationship offers a pragmatic solution for deriving faster-than-light travel associated with the tunneling phenomenon.
+An important significance of kinetic energy’s self-propulsion combined with the ether providing counteraction is that this relationship offers a pragmatic solution for deriving faster-than-light travel associated with the tunneling phenomenon.

-For example, consider if space were stretched over an area, motion over the stretched region of space
+For example, consider if space were stretched over a certain area, motion over the stretched region of space

-would be greater than normal due to KE's interaction with the distorted environment.
-As an analogy, if an elastic ladder was stretched where the rungs represented the environment’s counteraction to KE’s oars, a greater than normal distance would be traveled for the same uniform rowing cycle performed by KE than under an undistorted ladder.
+would be greater than normal due to kinetic energy's interaction with the distorted environment.
+As an analogy, if an elastic ladder was stretched where the rungs represented the environment’s counteraction to kinetic energy's oars, a greater than normal distance would be traveled for the same uniform rowing cycle performed by kinetic energy than under an undistorted ladder.

-In similar manner, a particle may exceed the velocity of light in a stretched environment and accomplish faster-than-light movement without ever compromising the uniformity of KE's cyclic displacement at light speed.
+In similar manner, a particle may exceed the velocity of light in a stretched environment, and accomplish faster-than-light movement, without ever compromising the uniformity of kinetic energy's cyclic displacement at light speed.

 New Unification Theory